Royal Yacht Brokers to Accept Cryptocurrencies and Gold as Payment for Luxury Yacht Rental Services

-Royal Yacht Brokers SARL ("RYB"), a leading luxury yacht brokerage and rental agency, announced today that the company will begin accepting cryptocurrencies, such as Bitcoin and Ethereum, and precious metals, such as gold and platinum, as payment for its services.
+Royal Yacht Brokers SARL ("RYB"), a leading luxury yacht brokerage and rental agency, announced today that the company will begin accepting cryptocurrencies, such as Bitcoin and Ethereum, national cryptocurrencies, such as CryptoRuble, and precious metals, such as gold and platinum, as payment for its services.

 The company believes that as cryptocurrencies are being increasingly accepted in the real estate market, it is only a matter of time before further adoption will be witnessed in luxury and lifestyle markets.
 RYB is proud to be the first within the maritime industry to embrace this payment innovation.